 You do sit-ups to lose that spare tire, the muffin top, the ring around the middle, right?
 Wrong.
 Targeted fat burning isn’t a thing.
 But it does help you tone and then builds muscles in that area.
 All targeted exercise helps the muscles you’re targeting, but it doesn’t do anything specifically for the fat in that area.

 This means it’s totally possible to have strong abdominal muscles under a layer of fat.
-If you want to really target fat, you need to think about reducing the overall amount of fat in your body.
-Toning your muscles does burn more fat, so that will help.
-But cardio and strength training can also help you look and feel fitter and healthier.
+If you want to really target fat, you need to think about reducing the overall amount of fat in your body by calorie intake and working muscles out.
+But cardio and strength training can also help you look and feel fitter and at your best.

 A great way to manage your weight is with a healthy diet, but oftentimes our busy schedule can get in the way of making sure we’re eating a balanced meal.
 This is when it’s important to supplement your nutrition, and Essential elements’ CLA is composed of high-quality extracted Conjugated Linoleic Acid derived from the most premium, non-GMO safflower oil in the world.
 This naturally fat-burning formula is also known to provide support for bone, muscle, heart, and digestion health, so it makes for a great addition to any new health routine.